Project-Counter/cop5/source/appendices/b-changes-from-previous-releases/01-changes-from-counter-release-4.rst

        Thesis_or_Dissertation

    * - Publisher_ID
-     - A unique identifier for the publisher, preferably to a standard identifier such as ISNI.
+     - A unique identifier for the publisher, preferably a standard identifier such as ISNI.
 For the JSON version of the report, the type (namespace) and value are separate.
 For tabular, the format is *{namespace}*:*{value}*.
-     - isni:123334445
+     - ISNI:1233344455678889

    * - Section_Type
      - Used in conjunction with Data_Type, this attribute tracks requests to the level of the section requested.
 Used mostly with books where content may be delivered by chapter or section, this element defines the nature of the section retrieved.